 The food in India is INCREDIBLE.
 Each state has its own food culture.
 In the South, masala dosa and a coffee from a local hole-in-the-wall restaurant is a delicious breakfast for less than 100 rupees.
 There’s not much beef, unless you happen to stumble upon a Muslim restaurant, and it’s easy to be completely vegetarian here.

 I have found India a safe place.
-People from the North, notably Delhi and Utter Pradesh, are more aggressive and violent, but I’ve had no problems, although I’m not sure if it’s luck or good management.
+People from the North, notably Delhi and Utter Pradesh, are said to be more aggressive and violent, but I’ve had no problems, although I’m not sure if it’s luck or good management.

 You will be stared at.
 Not just a glance, but stared intently.
 It’s not dangerous, they mean no harm, but simply are curious.
 It can be quite uncomfortable but I just ignore it.
 If you smile at the women, you will be rewarded with a huge grin, but smiling at men can be construed as flirting… it’s up to you whether you smile at them or not.
 If I feel safe, I do.

 You will also be asked for selfies.
+Many selfies.
 At first I was dubious but then I realised I love the feeling of being a rockstar.
-However I have turned down groups of young men, and also people in crowded places where I feel like my handbag might be grabbed.
-Often one selfie leads to other asking and you get stuck in this infinite loop of selfies.
+However I have turned down individual young men, groups of young men, and also people in crowded places where I feel like my handbag might be grabbed.
+Often one selfie leads to others asking and you get stuck in this infinite loop of selfies.
 Turn them down if you feel uncomfortable, it’s your choice.

-A friend of mine has a rule: Don’t go anywhere that smells like urine.
-It’s a good rule.
+Don’t go anywhere that smells like urine.
+This is a slightly hilarious but good rule.
 It’s an indication that the alleyway is quiet, poorly lit, and frequented by men.
 I tend to not go out after dark on my own unless I know the area or it’s a busy street.
 Some places and restaurants are less women friendly than others, but trust your instincts.